sbarex/QLMarkdown/README.md

 Compared to the `cmark-gfm`, these extensions have been added:
 - `Emoji`: translate the emoji placeholders like `:smile:`.
 - `Heads anchors`: create anchors for the heads.
-- `Inline local images`: embed the image files inside the formatted output (required for the quicklook preview).
+- `Inline local images`: embed the image files inside the formatted output (required for the Quick Look preview).
 - `Syntax highlighting`: highlight the code inside fenced block.

 ## Difference with the GitHub Markdown engine